-- create a new function - navigate to the error detection node in the electrical network - ► Select the Start search for ground fault function

-▶ link the function to a button
+- create a new function - navigate to the fault detection node in the electrical network - Select the Start search for ground fault function link the function to a button

-Acknowledge ground fault indication
+3.5.1.6 Acknowledge ground fault indication

-With the Acknowledge ground fault message function, an internally recorded ground fault from a ground fault indication device can be acknowledged.
+With the Acknowledge ground fault message function, an internally recorded ground fault from a ground fault indication device can be acknowledged in the Runtime.
 In doing so, the internally-latched ground fault status is reset if the status is still pending, or highlighted as acknowledged.
 A recorded ground fault message is only deleted internally if this has been acknowledged and is no longer pending.